tarhaida/GOP-chat-assistant/data/HEALTH AND SAFETY POLICY.md

 ## The MD will assume the role as the ‘Duty Holder’ and their responsibilities are as follows:

-* Cross Tree acts as the client and ARK Co-Living Ltd acknowledges its responsibility to consider the risks from legionella present in the water systems under its control; and is aware of the need to prevent the exposure of persons to legionella bacteria.
+* Cross Tree acts as the client and GOP Co-Living Ltd acknowledges its responsibility to consider the risks from legionella present in the water systems under its control; and is aware of the need to prevent the exposure of persons to legionella bacteria.
 * The Managing Director shall undertake and assume the duties of the “Duty Holder” and will appoint a person to take on the day-to-day responsibility for controlling any identified risk from legionella bacteria; This person shall be hereafter referred to as the “Responsible Person”.
 * The correct temperature is maintained in the hot water tanks.
 * The Duty Holder has accountability under the Health and Safety at Work etc Act to protect the health, safety and welfare of staff, students, visitors and the public, in relation to hazards arising from its activities.
 This duty cannot be delegated.